-Queen City Roller Girls started in 2006 when two best friends were inspired by the A&E series “Rollergirls.”
-This reality show chronicled the TXRD Lonestar Rollergirls’ alter egos, friendships, triumphs, struggles and of course the riveting bouts.
+Queen City Roller Girls was founded in 2006 by two best friends inspired by the A&E series “Rollergirls.”
+This reality show chronicled the TXRD Lonestar Rollergirls’ alter egos, friendships, triumphs, struggles, and the riveting bouts.
 Sissy Fit and Flotorious recruited like-minded skaters and volunteers, and built the league from the ground up.
 They spread the word online and with fliers at local hang outs, coffee shops, and colleges.

-Rainbow Rink in North Tonawanda was receptive to their efforts, allowing them to recruit at open skate and eventually hold private practices.
-Since the beginning, the mission of Queen City Roller Girls was to make a group where women can live out that alter ego, continue playing sports into adulthood (or discover the joys of training and competition for the first time) as well as make lasting friendships and improve the surrounding community.
+Rainbow Rink in North Tonawanda was receptive to these efforts, and permitted recruitment activities at open skate sessions, which lead to booking private practices.
+Since our inception, the mission of Queen City Roller Girls was to create a place where women could live out that alter ego, continue playing sports into adulthood (or discover those joys for the first time), form lasting friendships, and improve our surrounding community.

-By January, 2007 the thirty skaters involved had been split into three teams; the Devil Dollies, Nickel City Knockouts and the Suicidal Saucies.
-Many of those first draftees are still involved today!
+In January 2007, the league’s thirty skaters formed three teams; the Devil Dollies, Nickel City Knockouts, and Suicidal Saucies.
+Many of those players are still involved today!
 Our first bout was held on February 10, 2007, an expo titled Slugs n’ Kisses.
-“SnK” sold over 400 tickets and we were elated!
-To get started, we relied on support from fundraisers like “Rock ‘n’ Roller Derby” at Mohawk Place and the 80’s prom “Debutante Brawl” as well as support from FWS, Al Cohen’s Rye Bread and Vertasource.
-Early on, camaraderie was as important as athleticism.
+“SnK” sold over 400 tickets!
+To operate, we relied on financial support from fundraisers like “Rock ‘n’ Roller Derby” at Mohawk Place and the 80’s prom “Debutante Brawl,” as well as support from FWS, Al Cohen’s Rye Bread, and Vertasource.
+Camaraderie grew to be as important as athleticism.
 If you had dedication and a pair of skates, we would train you.

-Year three we added a fourth team, the Alley Kats.
-Even at that early point we were consistently drawing sell-out crowds of over 1,000 fans.
-Our success has resulted from the efforts of our all-volunteer organization as well as the love of our fans.
-Our all star squad then called “Team QCRG” played “travel teams” from notable cities such as Montreal, Hamilton and D.C.
-We have been covered by almost every major local news source and even had a cover story in Buffalo Spree.
+By our third year, we added a fourth home team, the Alley Kats.
+Despite our youth as a league, we consistently drew sell-out crowds of over 1,000 fans.
+The league’s success resulted from the efforts of its all-volunteer composition and the love of our fans.
+We have been covered by almost every major local news source, including a cover story in Buffalo Spree.

-The Dollies, Kats, Knockouts and Saucies are ready to battle it out for the Queen City Cup every season, our B level travel team, the Subzero Sirens, strive to perfect their skills, and the Lake Effect Furies are aiming for a spot in next year’s WFTDA tournament.
+The Dollies, Kats, and Saucies are still battling it out for the Queen City Cup every season, our B level travel team, the Subzero Sirens, strive to perfect their skills, and the Lake Effect Furies are continuing their quest to the top of the WFTDA charts.